• You can reach us from Monday to Friday

 Spider naevi (naevus araneus) are enlargements of small arterial skin vessels that often occur on the chest wall, face or neck.

 They have a characteristic appearance.
-In the centre is a red dot the size of a pinhead, from which fine vascular branches radiate in a star shape, reminiscent of the legs of a spider.
+In the centre there is a red dot the size of a pinhead, from which fine vascular branches radiate in a star shape, reminiscent of the legs of a spider.

 In laser therapy for naevus araneus, the laser is targeted at the central vessel and the fine, spider leg-like vessels.
 The laser emits short pulses of light that heat up and thus destroy the dilated blood vessels.
 In most cases, 1 to 2 treatments are sufficient.